Counter Logic Gaming: Original team

 Although they were drawn into what was considered to be the easiest group, CLG finished below Flash Wolves and KOO Tigers, and so failed to progress to the tournament's knockout stage.
 Despite having their most successful NA LCS season, the organization made large changes to the championship winning roster.
 On October 23, 2015, it was announced that HuHi would be stepping up to the active roster, having fulfilled the role of a sub for the entirely of the previous split, while Pobelter left the team shortly afterwards.
-On October 28, it was announced that Blurred Limes had been released from the organization, with "a breach of trust" cited as the mean reason behind the decision.
+On October 28, it was announced that Blurred Limes had been released from the organization, with "a breach of trust" cited as the main reason behind the decision.
 On October 31, it was announced that Doublelift had been released after four years of being involved with the organization.
 Attitude problems and conflict within the team were cited as the main motivators.
 Doublelift was announced as the newest member of Team SoloMid shortly afterwards.

 On November 11, 2015, former analyst and strategic coach Zikz was announced as CLG's new head coach, and on November 20, 2015, the organization announced that Trevor "Stixxay" Hayes, formerly of CLG Black, would be the fifth player for the team at IEM San Jose, although he was not announced as the starter for 2016.
 At the tournament, CLG would beat out both Unicorns of Love and Jin Air Green Wings 2-0, before falling to Origen in the final, marking the first time a North American team had beaten a Korean team in a series.

 CLG won the 2016 NA LCS Spring Finals.

 On April 17, 2016, CLG won their second consecutive NA LCS championship, defeating longtime rivals Team Solomid 3–2 in the grand finals.

 With the 2016 NA LCS Summer Playoffs coming to a close, Team SoloMid swept CLG in the semifinals 3–0.
 This however sent CLG to play Immortals at the Air Canada Centre (Toronto, Canada) in the coveted 3rd place match, with crucial circuit points at stake.
 On August 27, 2016, CLG fell to IMT in 5 games to place 4th overall during the 2016 Summer Playoffs.
 With a TSM Victory over Cloud9 on August 28, 2016, CLG auto-qualified (off circuit points) as North America's 2nd seed at the 2016 League of Legends World Championships.